-We begin with a story that the reader of this paper can readily relate to.
+We begin with an analogy.
 A student writes up an initial draft of a paper.
-His advisor then revises it.
+Her advisor then revises it.
 After that they submit the revised paper for review.
-The student then learns from his advisor's revision, while the advisor learns from the outside review.
-In this story, the advisor guides the student, but the student does most of the work.
+The student then learns from her advisor's revision, while the advisor learns from the outside review.
+In this analogy, the advisor guides the student, but the student does most of the work.

-This paper is about two probabilistic models of signals such as images, and they play the roles of teacher and student as mentioned above.
-Both models are parametrized by convolutional neural networks (ConvNets or CNNs) \citep{lecun1998gradient, krizhevsky2012imagenet}.
+This paper is about two generative models, and they play the roles of teacher and student as mentioned above.
+Both models are parametrized by convolutional neural networks (ConvNets or CNNs) \cite{lecun1998gradient, krizhevsky2012imagenet}.
 They are of opposite directions.
-One is bottom-up, and the other is top-down, as illustrate by the following diagram:
+One is bottom-up, and the other is top-down, as illustrated by the following diagram:

-The simultaneous training of such two nets was first studied by the recent work of \cite{Bengio2016}.
-These two nets belong to two major classes of probabilistic models. (a) The exponential family models or the energy-based models \citep{Lecun2006, Hinton2002a} or the Markov random field models \citep{zhu1997minimax, roth2005fields}, where the probability distribution is defined by the feature statistics or the energy function computed from the signal by a bottom-up process. (b) The latent variable models or the directed graphical models, where the signal is assumed to be a transformation of the latent factors that follow a known prior distribution.
-The latent factors generate the signal by a top-down process.
-A classical example is factor analysis \citep{rubin1982algorithms}.
+These two nets correspond to two major classes of probabilistic models. (a) The energy-based models \cite{Lecun2006, Hinton2002a} or the Markov random field models \cite{zhu1997minimax, roth2005fields}, where the probability distribution is defined by the feature statistics or the energy function computed from the image by a bottom-up process. (b) The latent variable models or the directed graphical models, where the image is assumed to be a transformation of the latent factors that follow a known prior distribution.
+The latent factors generate the image by a top-down process via direct ancestral sampling.
+A classical example is factor analysis \cite{rubin1982algorithms}.